MicrosoftDocs/microsoft-365-docs-pr.nl-NL/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="format"></a>Opmaak

-Elf cijfers met streepje
+11 cijfers met streepje

 ### <a name="pattern"></a>Patroon

-Elf cijfers met een streepje:
+11 cijfers met een streepje:
 - twee cijfers in 20, 23, 24, 27, 30, 33 of 34
 - een afbreekstreester (-)
 - acht cijfers